A-Egoist/PARA/README.md

 ## Start from Scratch

-TODO

-Take the Ciao dataset as an example:
+This section explains how to reproduce the results from scratch, taking the Ciao dataset as an example:

 1. Clone source code
+     Clone the repository containing the code:

      ```bash
      git clone https://github.com/A-Egoist/TWDP.git --depth=1
      ```